 Teaching and research

 We may use your personal information for internal teaching purposes or to monitor, evaluate, plan and improve the services provided at our practices.
 We will only use de-identified information (information that does not contain any personal details that may reasonably identify you) for these purposes.

 We may be required by law to disclose your personal information without your consent.

 Dealing with us anonymously

 You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for us to do so or unless we are required or authorised by law to only deal with identified individuals.

 Please note that all Medicare and OSHC claims need to be made using your correct details.
-Should you choose to visit the Health Service under a pseudonym, rebates may not apply.
+Should you choose to visit the practice under a pseudonym, rebates may not apply.

 How do we collect your personal information?

 We collect personal information about you in several ways, including from: